dcweb/core/README.md

 # DCMS / Core

-this package set's up the routes and controllers for login,  dashboard, users, settings
+this package set's up the routes and controllers for login,  dashboard, users, settings the SQL folder holds the SQL to execute in your database a new database has to be configured in your app/database.php named "project"

 ## Extra in config/app.php
 New alias: